danieltamas/ordinals-ffloader/README.md

 The script checks for a URL parameter called `inscriptionId` and passes it on to the `fetch()` function.
 The loaded file will use the same `/content/[your_inscription_id]` format and will not call external domains since they'll be blocked and can potentially pose a risk

+## Will this library be available to the loaded code?
+Yes, you can use the same structure to decompress other inscriptions later in your code, without the need to reference it again.
+This file is the first thing that loads, meaning the variables are always available in the context.